 Boston, MA 02115

 All fees above require a $40 registration fee.

-Starting this year, we are happy to offer an affordable on-campus housing option at New England Conservatory’s brand new Residence Hall!
+We are happy to offer an affordable on-campus housing option at New England Conservatory’s new Residence Hall!
 You can learn more about it and view sample room layouts on NEC’s website.

 Required form for summer housing.